RodZill4/material-maker/material_maker/doc/node_simple_sdf_shapes_sdcutdisk.rst

 sdCutDisk node
 ..............

-The **sdCutDisk** node generates a signed distance image for a disk cut by a plane.
+The **sdCutDisk** node generates a signed distance image for a disk clipped by a line.

 .. image:: images/node_simple_sdf_shapes_sdcutdisk.png
 	:align: center